gxw13131/centos7hpc/README.md

 # centos7hpc
-collection of bash scripts and config files to automatically deploy CentOS7-based HPC with PXE-install and kickstart This set of scripts allows to automatically deploy Centos7-based HPC.
+This project is collection of bash scripts and config files to automatically deploy CentOS7-based HPC with PXE-install and kickstart file.
+It allows to automatically deploy Centos7-based HPC.
 Project's webpage is here: https://centoshpc.wordpress.com/

 Deployment steps: